uobie80/pg-do-deploy-java-app/README.md

-# Automated Deployment with Jenkins, Ansible, and Maven
+# Automated Deployment with Jenkins, Ansible, Docker, and Maven

 ## Summary

-This program automates the deployment process for a Java application on Tomcat 10 using Jenkins, Ansible, and Maven.
+This program automates the deployment process for a Java application on Tomcat 9 web container using Jenkins, Ansible, Dokcer, and Maven.
 The goal is to streamline the deployment of WAR files to Tomcat web containers on remote servers.

 ## User Story